fraggerfox/foliate-pkgsrc/README.md

 foliate-pkgsrc
 ==============

-NetBSD pkgsrc script for script for Foliate.
+NetBSD pkgsrc script for Foliate.

 You can find Foliate [here][1]